sandboxie-plus/sandboxie-docs/PlusContent/compartment-mode.md

-Sandboxie plus offers a less restrictive box mode, called  Application Compartmentalization Mode, this mode provides improves application compatybility at the cost of reduced isoaltion.
+Sandboxie Plus offers a less restrictive box mode, called Application Compartment.
+This mode provides improved application compatibility at the cost of reduced isolation.